 If you invest in our common stock, your interest will be diluted immediately to the extent of the difference between the public offering price and the adjusted net tangible book value per share of our common stock after this offering.
-Net tangible book value on September 30, 2019, was approximately \$0.8 million, or \$0.22 per share.
+Net tangible book value on September 30, 2019, was approximately \$0.5 million, or \$0.15 per share.
 "Net tangible book value" is total assets minus the sum of liabilities and intangible assets.
 "Net tangible book value per share" is net tangible book value divided by the total number of shares outstanding.

-After giving effect to the sale by us in this offering of 7,101,307 Class A Units at a public offering price of \$1.15 per Class A Unit and 1,246,519 Class B Units at a public offering price of \$1.15 per Class B Unit, and assuming all shares of Series A Preferred Stock included in the Class B Units were converted to common stock, and after deducting the underwriting discounts and commissions and estimated offering expenses that we will pay, our net tangible book value as of September 30, 2019 would have been approximately \$9.3 million, or \$0.77 per share of common stock.
-This amount represents an immediate increase in net tangible book value of \$0.55 per share to existing stockholders and an immediate dilution of \$0.38 per share to purchasers in this offering.
+After giving effect to the sale by us in this offering of Class A Units at an assumed public offering price of \$ per Class A Unit (the closing price of our common stock as quoted on The Nasdaq Capital Market on , 2020) and Class B Units at an assumed public offering price of \$ per Class B Unit, and assuming all shares of Series A Preferred Stock included in the Class B Units were converted to common stock, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses that we will pay, our net tangible book value as of September 30, 2019 would have been approximately \$ million, or \$ per share of common stock.
+This amount represents an immediate increase in net tangible book value of \$ per share to existing stockholders and an immediate dilution of \$ per share to purchasers in this offering.